Canadian Students at UWS

 • Copy of your I-20 application

-• Your original bank letter
+• Your original bank letter, provincial aid letter and/or line of credit award letter

 • SEVIS fee payment receipt